i18next/next-i18next/README.md

 #### Unserializable configs

-Some `i18next` plugins (which you can pass into `config.use`) are unserialisable, as they contain functions and other JavaScript primitives.
+Some `i18next` plugins (which you can pass into `config.use`) are unserializable, as they contain functions and other JavaScript primitives.

 You may run into this if your use case is more advanced.
 You'll see Next.js throw an error like: